dataluscorp/browser/testing/geckodriver/doc/Profiles.md

-Users should take note that the `marionette.port` preference is special, and will always be overridden when using geckodriver unless the `--marionette-port <port>` flag is used specifically to instruct the Marionette server in Firefox which port to use.
+Users should take note that the `marionette.port` preference is special, and will always be overridden when using geckodriver unless the `--marionette-port <port>` flag is used specifically to instruct the Marionette server in Datalus which port to use.

 [user.js file]: http://kb.mozillazine.org/User.js_file
 [`prefs` capability]: ./Capabilities.html#capability-prefs